Understanding Your Aid

 If you continue on to an MSN here at Penn Nursing, you’ll use a different financial aid application process.
 Learn about the MSN financial aid application process.

-Once your transfer credits are posted, you will be considered a sophomore and will be eligible for sophomore-level federal loans.
+Once your transfer credits are posted, you will be considered a junior and will be eligible for junior-level undergraduate federal loans.

-During your junior year, Fall 2017-Spring 2018, you will be eligible for junior-level federal loans.
+During your junior year (Fall 2023-Spring 2024) you will be eligible for junior-level federal loans.

-During your senior year, the Summer 2018 and Fall 2018 terms, you will be eligible for senior-level federal loans.
+During your senior year (Summer 2024 and Fall 2024 terms) you will be eligible for senior-level federal loans.

 Reporting Outside Scholarships